 How Do 401(k) Returns Hold Up?

-It would be nice if we could know the average rate of return to expect from a 401(k).
-But the answer is, it depends.
-It depends on the investments a particular plan has to choose from and the portfolio a particular participant creates.
-And it depends on what the market decides to do from day to day and year to year.
+Several factors contribute to overall performance, including the investments your particular plan offers you to choose from and the individual portfolio you create.
+And of course, it also depends on what the market is doing from day to day and year to year.

 Stocks have the greatest potential for growth over time.
 Since 1926 , large stocks have returned an average of 10% per year, while long-term government bonds, which are considered more stable, have returned between 5% and 6%.